bbauska/CSS3-Reference/README.md

 ## About the Author

-**Eric A. Meyer** has been working with the web since late 1993 and is an internationally recognized expert on the subjects of HTML, CSS, and web standards.
+**Eric A. Meyer</b> has been working with the web since late 1993 and is an internationally recognized expert on the subjects of HTML, CSS, and web standards.
 A widely read author, he is CTO at <a href="http://rebeccasgift.org/">Rebecca's Gift</a>, a 501(c)(3) nonprofit organization dedicated to providing healing family vacations after the death of a child;